Michael Zimmer (academic)

 Michael Zimmer is a privacy and data ethics scholar.
-He currently is an associate professor in the Department of Computer Science at Marquette University.
+He currently is a professor in the Department of Computer Science at Marquette University and Director of the Center for Data, Ethics, and Society.
 Previously, he was on the faculty at the School of Information Studies at the University of Wisconsin–Milwaukee, and director of the Center for Information Policy Research.
 Zimmer is on the advisory board of the Future of Privacy Forum, and was on the executive committee of the Association of Internet Researchers from 2009-2016.
 He was the Microsoft Resident Fellow at the Information Society Project at Yale Law School from 2007-2008.